SharePoint/sp-dev-docs/docs/general-development/how-to-make-custom-css-files-themable-in-sharepoint.md

 ---
-title: How to Make custom CSS files themable in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: b8c82c77-c836-47f9-a11e-6c9c656d436b
+title: How to Make custom CSS files themable in SharePoint ms.prod: SHAREPOINT ms.assetid: b8c82c77-c836-47f9-a11e-6c9c656d436b
 ---

-# How to: Make custom CSS files themable in SharePoint 2013
+# How to: Make custom CSS files themable in SharePoint
-Learn how to add comment-style markup to a CSS file so that it can be used in the SharePoint 2013 theming engine.
+Learn how to add comment-style markup to a CSS file so that it can be used in the SharePoint theming engine.
 ## Introduction to annotations
 <a name="Intro"> </a>

 Annotations are special comment-style markup that tell the SharePoint theming engine how to theme properties in a CSS file.
 When a theme is applied to a site, the theming engine replaces the CSS property values with the appropriate theme values.
-In SharePoint 2013, you can use annotations to change the color, font, or background image.
+In SharePoint, you can use annotations to change the color, font, or background image.
 You can also recolor an image.
 If you are using custom CSS files, you must add these annotations to the CSS files if you want to use them with the SharePoint theming engine.
 If you apply a theme to a site that uses custom CSS files, and you haven't added annotations, the CSS properties remain unchanged.
 This can result in a site that has a mismatched design.